nathaniel-daniel/rgssad-rs/README.md

 # rgssad-rs
-A Rust library for reading and writing RPGMaker XP and RPGMaker VX archives from Rust.
+A Rust library for reading and writing RPGMaker XP, VX, and VX ACE archives from Rust.
-This currently includes support for "rgssad" and "rgss2a" files.
+This currently includes complete support for "rgssad", "rgss2a" files and partial support for "rgss3a" files.

-Note that there is currently no support for RPGMaker VX Ace "rgss3a" files.
-Through superficially similar, the internal structure of the file format is very different from prior versions.
-Allowing these files to be parsed with the same interface would greatly increase code complexity.
-In the future, support for these files may be added via another `Rgss3aReader` type.
+## Limitations
+Currently, the entire format of an "rgss3a" file is not known.
+After the last file header with a 0 offset, there are 12 bytes of unknown purpose.
+It is possible that it's just garbage data, but these bytes may have an unknown purpose like a checksum.
+This means that files cannot be round tripped while remaining byte-for-byte compatible.
+In practice, written files seem to work fine.

 ## Example
 ```rust